 - What is the Superintendents’ Early Childhood Plan?

-The Superintendents’ Early Childhood Plan is a groundbreaking initiative that represents the nation's most innovative, comprehensive approach to reducing achievement gaps for children from birth through Grade 3 who live in the 11 school districts of the Learning Community of Douglas and Sarpy Counties.
+The Superintendents’ Early Childhood Plan is a groundbreaking initiative in the metro Omaha area representing an innovative, comprehensive approach to reducing opportunity gaps for children from birth through Grade 3 who live in the 11 school districts of the Learning Community of Douglas and Sarpy Counties.
 The plan was mandated in 2013 by LB 585 of the Nebraska Legislature.
 This legislation directed the Learning Community Council to enact a program created by the metro Omaha superintendents “to establish early childhood programs for children in poverty.”

-The Superintendents' Plan is the first initiative of the Buffett Early Childhood Institute's Achievement Gap Challenge, one of two signature programs at the Institute.
-The goal is to reduce or eliminate learning and achievement gaps, with a focus on children growing up in poverty or other conditions of high stress and familial challenge.
+The Superintendents' Plan is the first initiative of the Buffett Early Childhood Institute's Closing the Opportunity Gap program, one of two signature programs at the Institute.
+The goal is to reduce or eliminate opportunity and achievement gaps, with a focus on children growing up in poverty or other conditions of high stress and familial challenge.

 - How was the plan developed?